DirtBagXon/singe/README.md

 Singe v2.0 released by the original author
 ==========================================

-This is a total rewrite from the ground up adding numerous features while staying compatible with existing 1.x games.
+A total rewrite adding numerous features while staying compatible with existing 1.x games.

 https://kangaroopunch.com/?page=Software/3000-2006-singe.xjs

+For traditionalists, the v1.x codebase can be compiled by following the instructions below.

 Standalone Singe (v1.18) for Linux
 ==================================